ChandraReddyG/java-notes/interview/java-jvm-basics.md

 On a host with a single CPU the default garbage collector is used even if the parallel garbage collector has been requested.
 On a host with two CPUs the parallel garbage collector generally performs as well as the default garbage collector and a reduction in the young generationgarbage collector pause times can be expected on hosts with more than two CPUs.
 The Parallel GC comes in two flavors.

+Young generation has multiple threads.
+Old generation has only one thread (Multiple if we use -XX:+UseParallelOldGC).

 #### Usage Cases
 The Parallel collector is also called a throughput collector.
 Since it can use multilple CPUs to speed up application throughput.
 This collector should be used when a lot of work need to be done and long pauses are acceptable.
 For example, batch processing like printing reports or bills or performing a large number of database queries.